cmpsci-goldnjub/info/faq.md

 title: Frequently Asked Questions
 ---

+## Who won?!

+After much deliberation, the judges have chosen the winners of the 2015 Hackathon for Humanity!
+Winners have been notified, but they have been asked to keep it a secret until the [awards ceremony](http://cs.mst.edu/50years/homecoming/) on October 23rd.
+Don't forget to get your ticket!

 ## What if I qualify for multiple roles (ie. Alumni and Staff)?

 You may choose either role to participate as, as long as the role you choose does not disqualify your team.